GLYJER-HUB/Admin_PE/README.md

 ## Usage

+- Access the login page at `/login` to securely log in and access the system.
+- Access the dashboard at `tableau-de-bord` for an overview of key statistics.
 - Access the project management interface at `/gestion-des-projets`.
 - Access the user management interface at `/gestion-des-comptes`.
 - Add, edit, or delete projects and users using the provided modals.